ragul02/MEAN-Stack/README.md

 # Uploading Image
   Template driven form - Form in html,
-  Reactive forms - Define everything in typescript about the form
+  Reactive forms - Define everything in typescript about the form Eg: FormGroup